Maheer18/AwardPointCalculator/README.md

 # AwardPointCalculator
-This simple award point calculator will calculate the loyality points based on the spendings int he market
+This simple award point calculator will calculate the loyality points based on the spendings in the market to get coupons or discounts